Dark-Knight-1947/sarathi-ai/README.md

-# Alexa AI
+# Sārathi

-A personal AI voice assistant project built with Python, the OpenAI API, and Amazon Alexa.
+A personal AI computer assistant built with Python and the OpenAI API.

+Sārathi is designed to understand natural-language commands and interact with my computer — opening applications, finding files, performing tasks, and eventually responding through voice.

+## Project Goal

+The goal of Sārathi is to build a personal AI assistant that can understand natural-language requests, interact with my computer through controlled Python tools, maintain useful memory, and eventually provide voice-based interaction.

 This project is also my learning journey through: